codeRIT/hackathon-manager/docs/deployment-dokku.md

 ## Setting up a new deployment

-Below are steps & notes to deploy a new HackathonManager instance on Dokku.
+Below are steps to deploy a new HackathonManager instance on Dokku.
 To update an existing Dokku deployment, check out our [updating docs](updating-hm.html).

 If you have any questions at all, please don't hesitate to reach out to the [codeRIT Engineering Team](mailto:engineering@coderit.org)!
 This doc is very much a work in progress but we want to keep it as up to date as possible.